tschiemer/hid-pd-external/README.md

 A bit more troublesome.. these instructions might not get you all the way, but should be a start.

-*NOTE* as it is, using libusb (in this external) on linux is somewhat invasive on USB devices at it might kernel drivers might be detached for this to work.
+*NOTE* as it is, using libusb (in this external) on linux is somewhat invasive on USB devices as kernel drivers might be detached for this to work.
 Using hidraw (as offered by hidapi) this seems to work without further problem, but this is something that remains to be done.